Skip to Content

 Hiker Looking Out Over Mountains

-5 Minute Read | October 1, 2019
+5 Minute Read | January 12, 2026

 3 Basic First Steps Toward Online Data Privacy Law Compliance

-2. Manage Cookies with a Cookie Manager
+1. Manage Cookies with a Consent Management Platform (CMP)

 A cookie is a small text file created or placed by websites.
 It lives on the user's computer either temporarily (session cookie) or for a set period (persistent cookie).
 Cookies are means for websites to recognize users, track their preferences and provide analytics data back to website owners.

-Cookies play a big role in eCommerce.
-When a user adds an item to a shopping cart, that action triggers a cookie, so the site can remember the added item.
+• Cookies play a big role in e-commerce.
+When a user adds an item to a shopping cart, that action triggers a cookie so the site can remember the added item.
 Depending on how the cookie is configured, users could leave the site and later return to find the same products sitting in their carts.
 Cookies also figure in third-party tracking tools, such as Google Analytics.

-3. Implement a Data Subject Request Process
+3. Implement a Data Subject Access Request Process

 Data Mapping to the Rescue